Best Berries To Forage While Fishing

 True wild strawberries, at least in my experience are very tiny but pleasant to eat.
 Do not expect to find massive big red berries like the ones that are commercially grown.
 Wild strawberries are normally the size of a fingernail or smaller.
 They generally grow in damp, shaded areas under canopy.

-Sometimes, I find big juicy fruit that resembles strawberries but they taste flavorless and are covered in hard seeds.
-I call these false strawberries.
+Sometimes, I find slightly bigger fruit that resembles strawberries, but they taste flavorless and are covered in hard seeds.
+These are false strawberries.
 They are horrible.
 I quite often find them growing near access tracks, maybe they are an escape garden plant.

 Summary